Joseph Kennedy & How He Built The Kennedy Family Fortune Through Insider Trading

 Joseph Kennedy was a stockbroker in 1919, and the market was unregulated at the time.
 He became an expert and used tactics that are now considered market manipulation and insider trading.
 In 1923, he set up his own firm.
 He shorted stock during the 1929 stock market crash, and became a multi-millionaire.

 Kennedy and several like-minded investors used tactics like creating a stock shortage to drive up their own holdings, as well as bribing journalists to present stock information in a very favorable light.

 Since Joseph Kennedy first amassed the fortune, the family has kept it going by taking advantage of tax strategies and creating a multitude of trusts.
 The fortune is now dispersed among 30 family members, like the Smiths, Lawfords and Shrivers.
 The family’s wealth has been managed by Joseph P. Kennedy Enterprises in New York City since 1927.
 Investments are handled by outside firms, but family members serve on the board.

 Joseph P. Kennedy was many things, but in particular, he was a shrewd businessman.
 It was his idea to put the money in trusts, and is the signature reason why the family still maintains the vast fortune today.
-Trusts are usually set up to prevent idiotic family members from getting their hands on money; typically beneficiaries can’t get to more than 10 percent of holdings.
+Trusts are usually set up to prevent uncooperative family members from getting their hands on money; typically beneficiaries can’t get to more than 10 percent of holdings.